IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 a reviewer reads pages of code or manually inspects a large surface area of code changes.

-Use `feature/<branch name>` format when naming feature branches, for example `feature/new-cool-subsystem`.
+Use the `feature/<branch name>` format when naming feature branches, for example `feature/new-cool-subsystem`.

 ## Commits 📌